 - Organizational proficiency: Because the job of an architect involves contracts, in-depth paperwork, email correspondence, blueprints, renderings/drawings, and other digital and hard collateral, it is the individual’s responsibility to have superb organizational skills.
 Careful maintenance of records addressing all of the moving parts of a project (such as cost analysis, materials used, project details, and charting progress) is crucial in the business world.

-- Technical expertise: With the constantly-evolving landscape of digital technology and upgrades in software, an architect needs to stay abreast of the latest tools and programs in the industry, even if it entails continuing education.
+- Technical expertise: With the constantly-evolving landscape of digital technology and upgrades in software, an architect needs to stay abreast of the latest architectural technology and tools in the industry, even if it entails continuing education.
 Using programs such as CADD are required when creating plans for building information modeling (BIM) and drafting designs; it is therefore highly desirable to have intermediate to advanced computer skills.

 - Visualization skills: Possessing above-average spatial recognition skills and the capacity to see how the parts of a structure relate to one another is key to the success of an architect.
 They must also have the ability to visualize how the completed structure will look, as well as excellent hand-drawing skills.
 Finally, an architect must have the ability to verbally explain his/her vision to clients and staff.

-During your bachelor’s degree program, you can expect to take courses in a variety of concentrations, including:
+During the bachelor’s degree program, an architecture student can expect to take courses in a variety of concentrations, including:

 - Architectural Design History and Theory

 - Building design with a focus on CADD, structures, construction methods & professional practices

 The master’s degree architecture program will expose students to more in-depth knowledge of architecture, including: